-To receive credit for Advanced Placement exams, a student must earn at least a score of 3 or 4 and higher.
+To receive credit for Advanced Placement exams, a student must earn at least a score of 3 or 4 and higher depending upon the exam.

 To receive credit for CLEP exams, a score of at least 50 or higher is required depending upon the exam.
 A CLEP exam will not be accepted for credit if it is taken after a higher level course has already been taken in the same discipline.